 Many NMC recognised universities abroad accept students with qualifying NEET scores — not just top percentile scores — opening opportunities for more students.

-Choosing the right country is the most important decision in your MBBS abroad journey.
-Below is a comprehensive comparison of the top destinations for Indian students in 2026, based on fees, recognition, language, and overall student experience:
+Choosing the right country is the most important decision when you decide to study MBBS abroad.
+Below is a full comparison of the top destinations for Indian students in 2026 — ranked by fees, NMC recognition status, language of instruction, and real student experience:

 | Country | Total Fees (INR) | Duration | Medium | NMC | IELTS |